pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/relationship-between-datums.md

 In the diagram below, you can see three input datums, which might consist of one or many input files.
-Because there are three input datums, the result in exactly three output datums.
+Because there are three input datums, the result in precisely three output datums.
 In this example, each output datum is just a single file with a unique name.
 Since none of the files in the output datums overlap, the merge step is trivial and you have three files in the final output commit.